-Entering his 33rd season of collegiate coaching, Tenuta has a wealth of FBS coaching experience, including being the defensive coordinator at various BCS stops: Kansas State, Ohio State, North Carolina, Georgia Tech, Notre Dame and NC State.
-Tenuta also served Marshall and SMU as defensive coordinator as well during the 1980s and has served as a defensive coordinator in 16 of his 32 seasons as a collegiate coach.
+Entering his 34th season of collegiate coaching, Tenuta has a wealth of FBS coaching experience, including being the defensive coordinator at various BCS stops: Kansas State, Ohio State, North Carolina, Georgia Tech and Notre Dame.
+Tenuta also served Marshall and SMU as defensive coordinator as well during the 1980s and has served as a defensive coordinator in 16 of his 33 seasons as a collegiate coach.

-Most recently at NC State, his defense included David Amerson, who led the nation in 2011 with 13 INTs.
+Prior to UVa Tenuta came from NC State, where his defense included David Amerson, who led the nation in 2011 with 13 INTs.

 Tenuta has coached in 16 bowl games during his career and served as the interim head coach for Georgia Tech at the 2007 Humanitarian Bowl.
 After he arrived at Notre Dame, he helped the Irish defense improve in all defensive categories and coached 2012 Heisman Trophy runner-up Manti-Teo to a freshman All-American season.

 While at Georgia Tech, 18 Yellow Jacket defenders earned first- or second-team All-Atlantic Coast Conference recognition and 18 players from his first four units were either drafted or signed to NFL free-agent contracts. in the six years Tenuta was in Atlanta, his defenses were ranked nationally in total, scoring and rushing defense, including 20th or better against the run the last five years.